The following forms are required of all newly-hired University employees, including student employees:

 Federal Tax Form (W-4)

-- Determines whether employee is exempt from federal tax withholding
+- Determines the correct federal income tax withholding

 Massachusetts Tax Form (M-4)

 - Determines whether employee is exempt for state tax withholding

 - If employee will not earn more than $8,000 annually then Box D is checked and no state tax is withheld